garfix/vrel/docs/tutorial/the-parts.md

 ## The solver

-The **solver** is not a component you'ld interact with directly, but it's useful to know about it's central function.
+The **solver** is not a component you would interact with directly, but it's useful to know about it's central function.
 The solver takes a list of unbound atoms as input and returns a list of variable bindings.